engilas/git-release-manager/README.md

 Common error scenarios:

 - Uncommitted changes → Commit or stash first
-- Wrong branch → Switch to correct branch
+- Wrong branch (with changes) → Switch to correct branch manually
+- Wrong branch (without changes) → Offers to switch automatically
 - Missing changelog → Will prompt to create
 - No unreleased content → Will warn but can continue